Feeling Undervalued at Work? How to Understand Your Boss's Sudden Change in Behavior

 Aarna

-I passed with the same condition a few days back.
-As per my experience, I will suggest you to talk to your boss and discuss the situation.
-Ask him if there is anything wrong done from your side.
+Hi Hemaharish, I passed through the same situation a few days back.
+Based on my experience, I suggest you talk to your boss and discuss the situation.
+Ask if there is anything wrong from your side.
 I am sure he will appreciate your initiative, and things will be resolved.
-Otherwise, there are other options waiting for you.
+Otherwise, there are other options available for you.

 Regards,